Align judges with humans

 Judge alignment follows a three-step workflow:

-- Generate initial assessments: Create a judge and evaluate traces to establish a baseline
+- Generate initial assessments: Use a built-in or custom judge to evaluate traces and establish a baseline.

 Requirements